alayor/cdk_lambda_deployer_js/README.md

 JS_LIB is a library that will help build the metadata files needed to deploy the functions source to AWS Lambda.

-How to the Construct in CDK_LIB
+# Set up CDK_LIB

-You have two options to add the CDK_LIB components to your CDK project.
+You have two options to add the CDK_LIB resources to your CDK project.

 1. You can add it as a Constructor on your Stack.
 ```